etisamhaq/New-York-Housing-Data-Analysis-Visualization-Machine-Learning/README.md

 • Apply two machine learning techniques relevant to the dataset.

-• Validatemodel performance and interpret results.
+• Validate model performance and interpret results.